 Step 1: Risk Evaluation

-MAHs should perform risk evaluation of their medicinal products containing chemically synthesized APIs.
-MAHs should prioritize products in order to establish the sequence in which their products are to be evaluated.
-The risk evaluation of all products should be concluded, at the latest, within 6 months of the publication of the EMA notification.
+MAHs should perform risk evaluation of their medicinal products.
+MAHs should prioritize products in order to establish the sequence in which their products are to be evaluated, based on the potential exposure of patients.
 MAHs should inform the concerned Competent Authorities when the risk evaluation is concluded.
 If a risk of the presence of nitrosamines is identified as a result of the evaluation, the MAH should proceed to Step 2.

 Step 2: Confirmatory Testing

-In the event that a risk of the presence of nitrosamines is identified as a result of the risk evaluation, confirmatory testing should be carried out using appropriately validated and sensitive methods in accordance with the prioritization deriving from the risk evaluation conducted in Step 1.
+In the event that a risk of the presence of nitrosamines is identified as a result of the risk evaluation, confirmatory testing should be carried out using appropriately validated and sensitive methods in accordance with the prioritization based on the safety level of potentially affected patients.
 Products identified as high priority should be tested as soon as possible.
-Confirmatory testing of all medicinal products identified to be at risk of the presence of nitrosamines and submission of required changes in the manufacturing authorizations should be concluded at the latest within 3 years of the publication of the EMA notification or at an earlier time if otherwise justified.
+Confirmatory testing of all medicinal products identified to be at risk of the presence of nitrosamines and submission of required changes in the manufacturing authorizations should be concluded as per applicable regional guidelines.

 MAHs should inform the Competent Authorities immediately if tests confirm the presence of a nitrosamine impurity irrespective of the amount detected.